ElieBalaa/Cub3D/README.md

 # Cub3D

 A 3D raycasting game engine inspired by Wolfenstein 3D, built with MinilibX.
+Features a Lebanese military theme with textured walls and floors.

 ## Features